Gemwise/LAQA/README.md

 # Cite this Work

-This is the open source implementation of our TMC 2025 paper "Enhancing Quality of Experience for Collaborative Virtual Reality with Commodity Mobile Devices".
+This is the open source implementation of our IEEE Transactions on Mobile Computing (TMC) 2025 paper "Enhanced VR Experience with Edge Computing: The Impact of Decoding Latency".
 If you use the code in an academic work, please cite:

 ```basic
 @ARTICLE{10884912,